Kidzantso/food_fun_arcade/README.md

   - Added **end-game popup** with score summary and a “Home” button.
 - 🧠 Prepared app for adding multiple mini-games in the future.

+### 🗓️ Day 2 – Memory Match Game

+**Tasks Completed:**
+- ✅ Created the **Memory Match** game screen with full gameplay logic:
+  - Implemented randomized food emoji pairs.
+  - Added card flipping animation and matching logic.
+  - Added **score and timer system** similar to Catch Food.
+- ✅ Designed the UI to **match the Catch Food screen’s visuals**, including:
+  - Red background and yellow-themed cards.
+  - Matching fonts, layout, and McDonald’s-style color scheme.
+  - Consistent score/time bar at the top.
+- ✅ Recreated the **end-game popup dialog**:
+  - Same layout and visual theme as Catch Food.
+  - Rounded yellow box with a red “Back to Home” button.
+- 🧠 Ensured code reusability for future games with the same design structure.

 ---

 ## 🧱 Project Structure